jsimplicio/jsimplicio.github.io/_posts/2018-10-22-new-dscout-home-and-project-page.md

 	<figcaption class="media-caption center">Home Page</figcaption>
 </figure>

+Researchers can use the main content's search bar to quickly look for projects or missions.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/home-2.png" title="Search for projects, missions, and screeners" />
 	<figcaption class="media-caption center">Search for projects, missions, and screeners</figcaption>
 </figure>

+When a project is done, a researcher can mark it as complete, think of it as archiving a project.
+This project will then move to the completed projects tab on the main content.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/home-3.png" title="Complete a project" />